 The Ministry of Health will be carefully monitoring drug usage and feedback from ODB program recipients and healthcare practitioners both during and after the implementation of this funding policy regarding biosimilars.

-4. Which biologic products are subject to the biosimilar policy starting on July 31, 2024?
+4. Which biologic products are subject to the transition rule under biosimilar policy starting on November 29, 2024?